-In accordance with Act No. (19) Of 2006, Article No.25 and its amendments as well as Resolution No. (79) For 2009 - Corrected by law No.(15) for 2011 with regards to regulating the procedures for foreign workers’ mobility (local transfer) to another employer; Foreign workers can transfer to an other employer without the consent of the current employer providing that the foreign employee has spent at least one year in his current employment with the current employer, the employee and his new/prospect employer only have to follow the rules and procedures in order to complete that process smoothly:
+In accordance with Act No. (19) Of 2006, Article No.25 and its amendments as well as Resolution No. (79) For 2009 - Corrected by law No.(15) for 2011 with regards to regulating the procedures for foreign workers’ transfer to another employer; Foreign workers can transfer to an other employer without the consent of the current employer providing that the foreign employee has spent at least one year in his current employment with the current employer, the employee and his new/prospect employer only have to follow the rules and procedures in order to complete that process smoothly:

 Here are the procedures and conditions set out below:

-- The Mobility will be processed as per the law: (Article 25 of Act 19 for 2006 and its amendments), with or without the consent of the employee’s old (current) employer, depending on the case.
+- The transfer will be processed as per the law: (Article 25 of Act 19 for 2006 and its amendments), with or without the consent of the employee’s old (current) employer, depending on the case.

-- If the consent of the employee’s old (current) employer is obtained electronically in the EMS system through the “allow mobility function”, OR the employer had given the employee a “No Objection Letter” , the transfer will be instant (no need to wait for any period of time or complete 12 months of service) and the employer would be instantly credited with the unused remaining period of the work permit as a “credit note” in the system, but where there is an agreement between the old and the new employer to credit the new employer – such agreement must be uploaded in the system at time of mobility application submission.
+- If the consent of the employee’s old (current) employer is obtained electronically in the EMS system through the “allow transfer function”, OR the employer had given the employee a “No Objection Letter” , the transfer will be instant (no need to wait for any period of time or complete 12 months of service) and the employer would be instantly credited with the unused remaining period of the work permit as a “credit note” in the system, but where there is an agreement between the old and the new employer to credit the new employer – such agreement must be uploaded in the system at time of Transfer application submission.

-- Expat employees with expired permits cannot transfer (apply for new work permit while in Bahrain) after the permit’s expiration unless they have already registered their “Mobility Intention” – at least 30 days before the permit / visa expiry.
+- Expat employees with expired permits cannot transfer (apply for new work permit while in Bahrain) after the permit’s expiration unless they have already registered their “Transfer Intention” – at least 30 days before the permit / visa expiry.

 - Note: In case of permit expiry or termination / cancellation (and if the “intention” has been registered) the employee has 30 days from the cancellation or expiry date in order to obtain a new permit / visa on the new employer, otherwise he /she needs to travel out of the country first, before the new employer can apply for him / her.